ACCLAB/DABEST-python/docs/source/proportion-plot.rst

     Any p-value reported is the probability of observing theeffect size (or greater), assuming the null hypothesis ofzero difference is true.
     For each p-value, 5000 reshuffles of the control and test labels were performed.

     To get the results of all valid statistical tests, use `.cohens_h.statistical_tests`

-    To get the results of all valid statistical tests, use `.cohens_h.statistical_tests`